leebenson/reactql/README.md

 ### **TL;DR:** I haven't got time to read the set-up guide.
 How can I get this running _now_?

-- Step 1: Install with `npm i -g react now`
-- Step 2: Create an app with `reactnow <project_folder>`
+- Step 1: Start a new project with `git clone --depth 1 https://github.com/leebenson/reactnow <project_folder>`
-- Step 3: `cd` into that folder
+- Step 2: `cd` into the folder, then install packages with `npm i`
-- Step 4: Run `npm run dev`
+- Step 3: Run `npm start`

-This will spawn a dev server on [http://localhost:3000](http://localhost:3000)
+This will spawn a dev server on [http://localhost:8080](http://localhost:8080)

-To build in production, do steps 1-3 above then run `npm run build-run`
+To build in production, do steps 1-2 above then run `npm run build-run`